FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Introduction

-\emph{The uplink wall and the straggler problem.} In synchronous federated fine-tuning, uplink heterogeneity turns each round into a straggler-limited process where the slowest participating clients dominate wall-clock time~\cite{bonawitz2019flsystems}.
-Parameter-Efficient Fine-Tuning (PEFT) reduces the number of trainable parameters and local memory, but it does not eliminate repeated uplink payloads across rounds~\cite{hu2022lora,dettmers2023qlora}.
-Under realistic Non-IID client distributions, distinct and non-uniform updates further amplify synchronization delays and client drift, motivating robust federated optimization corrections~\cite{li2020fedprox,wang2020fednova,karimireddy2020scaffold,reddi2021fedopt,acar2021feddyn}.
-This picture is consistent with cross-device FL benchmarks and stacks (LEAF, FedScale, Flower), where communication frequently dominates system cost in mobile deployments~\cite{caldas2018leaf,hsieh2021fedscale,beutel2020flower}.
+\emph{The uplink wall in federated LLM fine-tuning.} In synchronous federated fine-tuning, each round is often governed by the slowest participating clients, making the training wall-clock straggler-limited~\cite{bonawitz2019flsystems}.
+Parameter-Efficient Fine-Tuning (PEFT), including LoRA and QLoRA, substantially reduces trainable parameters and local memory, but it does not eliminate repeated uplink transmission of adapter updates across communication rounds~\cite{hu2022lora,dettmers2023qlora}.
+Under Non-IID client data, adapter updates also become statistically heterogeneous, which can amplify client drift and make communication-efficient training more brittle~\cite{li2020fedprox,wang2020fednova,karimireddy2020scaffold,reddi2021fedopt,acar2021feddyn}.
+Thus, for mobile and edge FL, reducing the number of trainable parameters is not sufficient; the transmitted update itself must become more information-efficient.

-\emph{Why blind compression is brittle for LLM adaptation.} A standard remedy is gradient compression via quantization or sparsification~\cite{alistarh2017qsgd,lin2018dgc,reisizadeh2020fedpaq}, often paired with bias correction such as error-feedback~\cite{karimireddy2019errorfeedback}.
-Yet these parameter-centric schemes are largely uniform or magnitude-driven and effectively perform blind compression that ignores token-level semantic sensitivity.
-In language, rare tokens such as negations in clinical text or delimiters in code can be decisive for correctness, but uniform policies do not treat them as special.
-Heuristic token pruning developed for Vision Transformers (e.g., DynamicViT, ToMe)~\cite{rao2021dynamicvit,bolya2022tome} is also risky to transplant to NLP, since low-attention tokens are not necessarily redundant.
-Inference-time LLM quantization methods reduce storage and execution cost~\cite{dettmers2022llmint8,frantar2022gptq,xiao2023smoothquant,lin2023awq,yao2022zeroquant}, but they do not address the repeated uplink payloads that dominate federated fine-tuning.

-\emph{Our approach: Fisher-guided communication control.} To dismantle the uplink wall, we propose \textsc{Fed-FSTQ} (\underline{F}isher-\underline{S}pectrum-aware \underline{T}oken \underline{Q}uantization).
-To the best of our knowledge, \textsc{Fed-FSTQ} is the first framework to leverage Fisher information as a dynamic communication control primitive for federated LLM fine-tuning, rather than treating curvature only as an optimization aid.
-Curvature-aware signals have long motivated stable optimization (e.g., natural gradient and K-FAC)~\cite{amari1998natural,martens2015kfac} and sensitivity-based pruning under loss-preserving approximations~\cite{lecun1989obd,hassibi1993obs,kirkpatrick2017ewc,lee2019snip,wang2020grasp}.
-Recent systems increasingly pursue lightweight curvature proxies that are compatible with modern workloads and constrained devices.
-Following this direction, we use a token-level Fisher proxy to decide where limited uplink resources should be spent during local fine-tuning. \textsc{Fed-FSTQ} estimates semantic sensitivity online and couples (i) importance-aware token selection with (ii) mixed-precision quantization, allocating high-fidelity bandwidth to load-bearing evidence while suppressing redundant updates.
-The resulting update improves the signal-to-noise ratio of aggregated adapter updates under Non-IID heterogeneity.